openSUSE/openSUSE-release-process/GM.md

 #### Send Gold Master announcement for developers

 send the information that 15.1 is Gold to opensuse-factory and devel@

-#### check manual was generated for OSP

-ping docu team and ask if the pdf was generated and sent to OSP

 #### announce GM deadline internally